Recognition and awards standards

 The 3 components of recognition

-The department's Recognition and Awards Framework (staff only) establishes an approach to celebrating all employees such that they feel valued, included and motivated to perform at their best.
+The department's Recognition and Awards Hub (staff only) establishes an approach to celebrating all employees so they feel valued, included and motivated to perform at their best.
 The 3 components of recognition are:

 1. Appreciate

 Appreciation is the act of noticing the qualities, efforts and actions of individuals or teams during key moments.
-All employees are encouraged to show in a specific, timely and personalised way.
+All employees are encouraged to show appreciation in a specific, timely and personalised way to their colleagues – showing appreciation is not restricted to principals or managers.

 Types of appreciation include: